Singing lessons near me in Newcastle, NSW

 Show more

-Hope taught 19 days ago
+Hope taught about 1 month ago

 The student worked on vocal exercises and song performances, specifically "All of Me," "Tennessee Whiskey," and "Someone Like You."
 The tutor provided feedback on breath control, vocal strain, and the incorporation of emotional "fire" into performances.
 The student was assigned to continue practicing "Tennessee Whiskey" and to learn the chords for it on guitar.